Owez/mdcx/test/test.md

 ### Defining a Float

-Floats are almost the same as numbers to define but require some kind of decimal (.x) after it no matter what.
+Floats are almost the same as the previous [Defining an Integer](#defining-an-integer) section, but require some kind of decimal (.x) after it no matter what.
 Floats are numbers with these decimals on the end; allowing for more precise division and numbers than just whole numbers.

 These do have a few disadvantages which won’t be mentioned in this tutorial, but keep in mind that it’s preferable to use integers if possible.
 This is how you define a float: